 How to improve productivity with time batching

-Do you ever try working on a project but find yourself taking frequent breaks to scroll through your social media feeds?
-Do you start making progress on a task, but then get interrupted by the ping of an email in your inbox?
+Do you ever try working on a project but find it hard to stay focused?
+Next thing you know, you’re taking frequent breaks to scroll through your social media.
+Do you start making progress on a task, only to be interrupted by phone calls or the ping of an email in your inbox?

-These distractions and interruptions are enemy number one when it comes to productivity.
-Not only do they chip away at your ability to focus on the task at hand, but they also hurt your efficiency, making projects take far longer than they should.
+These distractions are enemy number one when it comes to saving time and being productive.
+Not only do they chip away at your ability to focus, but they also hurt your efficiency, making projects take far longer than they should.

-If you’re looking for a way to do more deep, focused work, time batching might be just the thing you need to try out to skyrocket your productivity during the workday.
+If you’re looking for a way to do more deep, focused work, time batching might be just the thing you need to skyrocket your productivity during the workday.

 What is time batching?

-time batching is a productivity system that helps individuals focus on a group of similar tasks during a dedicated time period without interruptions.
-Batching time helps minimize distractions and interruptions for more concentrated workflow and attention to detail.
+Time batching, also known as the Pomodoro technique, is a productivity system that helps individuals focus on a group of similar tasks during a dedicated time period without interruptions.
+Batching time helps minimize distractions for more concentrated workflow and attention to detail.

-Cal Newport, Assistant Professor of Computer Science at Georgetown University with a Ph.D from MIT, describes this as doing “deep work.”
-In his book by the same name, he breaks down why building periods of concentrated work into your daily schedule is essential:
+Cal Newport, Assistant Professor of Computer Science at Georgetown University with a PhD from MIT, describes this as doing “deep work.”
+In his book by the same name, he breaks down why building periods of concentrated work in your daily schedule as a part of your time management practices is essential:

 “Less mental clutter means more mental resources available for deep thinking.
 No one ever changed the world, created a new industry, or amassed a fortune due to their fast email response time.”